 Due to the proximity to the Dingo Gas Field and associated infrastructure, these satellite prospects are very attractive to Central as they could provide incremental reserves/resources in the event of drilling success.
 Additional seismic is required to delineate these leads, which are currently estimated to be of a similar size to the Dingo Gas Field.

-Dingo 1 is currently suspended above the Arumbera Sandstone due to casing collapse.
-The Dingo 1 Re-entry (Dingo Deep) is also part of the proposed Amadeus exploration programme and will target 69 PJ of mean prospective resource from the Pioneer and Areyonga formations which flowed gas from the Ooraminna structure to the northeast (34.5 PJ net to Central after completion of asset sale).
-Once the Pioneer and Areyonga formations have been evaluated, they will be plugged and abandoned with the Dingo 1 Re-entry well able to produce from the Arumbera Sandstone.
+Dingo Deep exploration well will also be part of the proposed Amadeus exploration programme and will target 69 PJ of mean prospective resource from the Pioneer and Areyonga formations which flowed gas from the Ooraminna structure to the northeast (34.5 PJ net to Central after completion of asset sale).
+Once the Pioneer and Areyonga formations have been evaluated, the well will be completed to produce from the Arumbera Sandstone.
 The Dingo Deep well will be drilled after the Palm Valley Deep well in late 2021/early 2022.

 Exploration opportunities beneath Dingo Gas Field or in satellite structures as well as at undrilled deeper reservoir levels in the Orange structure have the potential to add significant reserves/resources and value by leveraging off the infrastructure now owned by Central.